openpsi-project/ReaLHF/docs/user_guide/03_pipeline_parallel.md

 ## Preparing Checkpoints
-Before running pipeline parallel reallm.experiments, you must transform your huggingface-style model checkpoints into sharded pipeline parallel checkpoints with [this script](../../scripts/transform_to_pipe_ckpt.py).
+Before running pipeline parallel realrlhf.experiments, you must transform your huggingface-style model checkpoints into sharded pipeline parallel checkpoints with [this script](../../scripts/transform_to_pipe_ckpt.py).
 This script automatically partitions model checkpoints into several files.
 One file can only contains parameters from **one pipeline stage**.
-Parameters from the same stage can be further splitted into smaller shards to reduce memory usage when loading models (which can be done by setting `NUM_SHARDS`>1 in the script). **NOTE: When running reallm.experiments, you should match your num_pipeline_stages setting with your pipeline checkpoint files.
+Parameters from the same stage can be further splitted into smaller shards to reduce memory usage when loading models (which can be done by setting `NUM_SHARDS`>1 in the script). **NOTE: When running realrlhf.experiments, you should match your num_pipeline_stages setting with your pipeline checkpoint files.
 If you need to change num_pipeline_stages, please rerun the script for new pipeline checkpoint files!**

 ## [DeepSpeedPipelineEngine](../../impl/model/backend/pipe_engine/ds_pipe_engine.py)